Skip to Content

 • South African citizens who qualify to register for a Master’s or Doctorate degree.

-• The applicant must not be employed and must be a registered fulltime student.
+• The applicant must not be employed and must be a registered full-time student.

 • A student may hold other bursaries that must be declared to the BWC, and any conditions that might conflict with this bursary.
-Failing to do this, may result in the withdrawal of the bursary.
+Failing to do this may result in the withdrawal of the bursary.

-The present value of the scholarship is R60, 000 per annum.
+The present value of the scholarship is R60,000 per annum.

 The bursary is normally payable in two instalments to the respective tertiary institution.